 “Our vision is to restore a wild forest which is there for its own sake, as a home for wildlife and to fulfil the ecological function necessary for the wellbeing of the land itself.”

 There is nothing populist there to appease those who think that every conservation endeavour must have a trade-off in tourism or economic sustainability or politics.
 The critical words are “which is there for its own sake”.
 This acknowledgement that the land has rights of its own and that attending to these should be conservation’s first and last priority is a glorious breath of fresh Highland air.

 After complimenting some of the small steps sundry woodland restoration projects have made in the last 30 years – “encouraging but unco-ordinated” – there is this:

 “To restore the true native forest, however, requires vision and action on a much larger scale.
 The forest is a complex living commodity of interdependent plants and animals, many of which require larger areas of habitat.”

 Trees for Life leads by example.
-Its substantial investment in Dundreggan is a tiny part of its vision for a north-west Highlands forest covering 1000 square miles, from Garve and Achnasheen in the north to Glen Morriston in the south and from Loch Ness to Loch Duich in the west.
-As it celebrates its 25th anniversary and the planting of its one millionth tree, it cheerfully announces plans to plant one million more in the next four years.
+Its substantial investment in Dundreggan is a tiny part of its vision for a north-west Highlands forest.
+The forest would cover 1000 square miles, from Garve and Achnasheen in the north to Glen Morriston in the south and from Loch Ness to Loch Duich in the west.
+This year, Trees for Life celebrated their 25th anniversary and the planting of its one millionth tree.
+It has also cheerfully announced plans to plant one million more in the next four years.

 All this is for nature, to secure a place in the land for fragile animal and plant communities, and to create space on the required scale for our missing mammals, notably beaver and lynx, and when the time is right – surely sooner rather than later now – European brown bear and wolf.